-There are various software development life cycle models specify and designed which are followed during the software development process.
+There are various software development life cycle models specified and designed which are followed during the software development process.
 These models are also referred as Software Development Process Models".
 Each process model follows a sequence of steps unique to its type to ensure success in the process of software development.

 Here, are some important phases of SDLC life cycle: